A 10 Factor Heath, Jarrow and Morton Stochastic Volatility Model

 We postulate that interest rate volatility for each forward rate maturity k is a cubic function of the annualized forward rate that prevails for the relevant risk factor j at the beginning of each 91-day period:

 When the initial forward rate is negative, we postulate that interest rate volatility is a constant.
-Because of the Japan volatility data reported above, we expect b0,jk to be close to 0.018553%.
+Using Japan volatility data reported above, the measured b0,jk was 0.018553%.
+Using the 13-country World model, the value of b0,jk was 0.03483%.

 We use the resulting parameters and accuracy tests to address the hypothesis that a one factor model is “good enough” for modeling U.S. Treasury yields in the Appendix.
 We report the accuracy results for 1, 2, 3, 6 and all (10) factors.
 The factors are the idiosyncratic variation in quarterly forward rates at each of 10 maturities.
 The factors, described by the maturity of the quarterly forward rate used, are added to the model in this order:

-Exhibit VII summarizes the adjusted r-squared for the non-linear equations for each of the 119 quarterly forward rate segments that make up the U.S. Treasury yield curve:
+Exhibit VIII summarizes the adjusted r-squared for the non-linear equations for each of the 119 quarterly forward rate segments that make up the U.S. Treasury yield curve:

 The adjusted r-squared for the best practice model over each of the forward rates is plotted in blue and is near 100% for all 119 quarterly segments of the yield curve.
 The one factor model in red, by contrast, does a poor job of fitting 91-day movements in the quarterly forward rates.
 The adjusted r-squared is good, of course, for the first forward rate since the short rate is the standard risk factor in a one factor term structure model.
 Beyond the first quarter, however, explanatory power declines rapidly.
 The adjusted r-squared of the one factor model never exceeds 20% after the first 25 quarterly forward rates and is below that level at most maturities.

-The root mean squared error for the 1, 2, 3, 6 and all (10) factor stochastic volatility model is shown in Exhibit VIII.
+The root mean squared error for the 1, 2, 3, 6 and all (10) factor stochastic volatility model is shown in Exhibit IX.

-The root mean squared error for the 10 factor model is less than 0.015% at every maturity along the yield curve.
-This result should not come as a surprise to a serious analyst, because it is very similar to the results of the best practice Heath, Jarrow and Morton term structure models for Japanese Government Bonds, Government of Canada Bonds, United Kingdom Government Bonds, German Bunds, Australian Commonwealth Government Securities, Singapore Government Securities, Spanish Government Securities, Swedish Government Securities, and Thai Government Bond yields.
+The root mean squared error for the 10-factor model is less than 0.015% at every maturity along the yield curve.
+This result should not come as a surprise to a serious analyst, because it is very similar to the results of the best practice Heath, Jarrow and Morton term structure models for the other 12 government bond markets studied.

 Bayesian Considerations in Model Validation